LasLabs/python-carepoint/README.md

 To install this module, you need to:

+* Utilize a system able to access all CarePoint network resources (database, SMB)
+  * This includes things like DNS entries for the NETBIOS names
 * Setup UnixODBC - http://help.interfaceware.com/kb/904
 * Install UnixODBC development headers - `apt-get install unixodbc-dev`
 * Install dependencies - `pip install -r requirements.txt`